BLOG DETAIL

 • Excellent alternative for those who can’t get LASIK

-Planet LASIK is one such centre where award-winning experts have been conducting the ICL procedure with remarkable results.
+Planet LASIK is one of India’s world-class eye care centers where highly-experienced surgeons have been conducting the ICL procedure with remarkable results.
 Book a consultation to discover what’s the best way for you to become specs-free and embrace a limitless life.
+The best part is we are the only care hospital in entire North-India to have complete refractive surgeries, from SILK, SMILE, LASIK, & PRK.

 Leave a comment